MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-query-weak-consistency-policy.md

 # .alter query weak consistency policy

 The command sets the cluster query weak consistency policy object, overriding the current policy, and then returns the updated policy.
-The updated policy is returned by the [show command](show-query-weak-consistency-policy.md).
+The updated policy can be later viewed using the [show command](show-query-weak-consistency-policy.md).
 If not altered, the [default policy](./query-weak-consistency-policy.md#default-policy) applies.

 ## Syntax